 What’s more, the feeling is reciprocated – you’ll be able to learn from the student you host – about a whole new culture and lifestyle, completely different to your own.

 With you as a family, he/she can see what it’s like to live as a true Canadian family and take part in an experience of a lifetime.Red Leaf Canada- Become A Host

-Overall Experience as a Canadian Host Family
+Overall Experience As A Canadian Homestay Host Family

 Yes, and we plan on it once our son is ready to handle company next to his room and to share his bathroom.

-Trust me they are just as excited as I was the first time I landed in this country that I now call home.
+Trust me; they are just as excited as I was the first time I landed in this country that I now call home.